-You could, of course, keep one on their own but it would not have a happy life in captivity that they deserve.
+You could of course keep one on its own, but it would not have a happy life in captivity that they deserve.
 They can become stressed and isolated and we would consider it cruel.

 If these fish are unhappy they become more aggressive by nature.

-If the right environment is obtained then you’ll have no problems keeping these fish in a community aquarium but it must contain similar natured fish with semi-aggressive behaviors.
+In the right environment, you’ll have no problems keeping these fish in a community aquarium, but it must contain similar natured fish with semi-aggressive behaviors.
 They are not predators but can be aggressive in the wrong environment.